permasean/moviepy/README.rst

 MoviePy
 =======

-This Repo is a fork by Permasean, mainly to extend the subtitling functionality to allow word-by-word font styling.
+This Repo is a fork by `@permasean`_, mainly to extend the subtitling functionality to allow word-by-word font styling.
 This is done through extending subtitles.py to accommodate a custom data structure that I derived, called styledSRT (sSRT):

 The structure of sSRT is as follows (currently only support JSON, text-based .ssrt is coming soon):